praveek/launch.en/help/launch-reference/client-side-information/content-security-policy-csp.md

 Tag management systems are designed to dynamically load scripts.
 CSP is designed to block these dynamically loaded scripts because they can cause security problems.

-If you want Launch to work with your CSP, there are two main challenges to overcome:
+If you want Adobe Experience Platform Launch to work with your CSP, there are two main challenges to overcome:

-* **The source for your Launch library must be trusted.** If this condition is not met, the Launch library and other required JavaScript files are blocked by the browser and won't load on the page.
+* **The source for your Platform Launch library must be trusted.** If this condition is not met, the Platform Launch library and other required JavaScript files are blocked by the browser and won't load on the page.
 * **Inline scripts must be allowed.** If this condition is not met, Custom Code rule actions are blocked on the page and won't execute properly.

-If you want to use Launch _and_ have a CSP in place, you have to fix both of these problems without incorrectly marking other scripts as safe.
+If you want to use Platform Launch _and_ have a CSP in place, you have to fix both of these problems without incorrectly marking other scripts as safe.
 Increasing security comes at the price of increasing the amount of work on your part.

 ## Trusted Sources